Menu

 CHF 1070.–

-All nations are united under the pacific use of atomic energy.
-The small grey circles symbolize nuclear power plants which bring energy and peace on earth in holistic harmony.
+All nations united in the peaceful use of atomic energy.
+The grey dots symbolise nuclear power stations that bring energy and peace to the earth in holistic harmony.

 General Dynamics (Triga around the world, General Atomic)